The Limits of Collective Bargaining in Public Employment (with Harry H. Wellington), 78 Yale Law Journal 1107 (1969)

 Date of Authorship for this Version

 Winter, Ralph K. Jr. and Wellington, Harry H., "The Limits of Collective Bargaining in Public Employment" (1969).
 Faculty Scholarship Series.
-Paper 2178.
+2178.